 Candidates for the MS must accumulate a total of 30 graduate course credits beyond the bachelor's degree.
 Only 6 of these 30 credits may be transferred from another university.
-There are two options: thesis and non-thesis.
+There are two options to obtain the degree: thesis and non-thesis.